 Exercise to Relieve Neck Pain

-Exercises like the turtle exercise, which strengthen the core and improve posture, are ideal for relieving neck pain.
+Exercises like the turtle exercise, which strengthens the core and improves posture, are ideal for relieving neck pain.
 You might also consider strengthening and stretching exercises to help you develop your neck muscles without adding bulk.
 Pilates and yoga offer gentle exercises to help you stretch your neck while strengthening your core making them great choices for people suffering from chronic neck pain to consider, with a doctor’s permission, of course.

 Practice Proper Hydration

 Whether you realize it or not, adequate hydration is essential for maintaining disk height and spinal alignment, which take pressure off the spine, relieving the pain in your neck.
-The simple solution is to drink more water if you suspect dehydration may be a contributing factor for your neck pain.
+The simple solution is to drink more water if you suspect dehydration may be a contributing factor to your neck pain.

 Get a Neck Pain Evaluation at Orthopedic & Laser Spine Surgery

 If you’ve taken the above steps to identify potential causes of your neck discomfort and implement changes in your activities but still find you’re experiencing pain, it’s time to find out what’s going on.
-While the above activities are often a common culprit of neck pain, trauma and progressive spinal conditions can also be the true cause of your neck pain.
+While the above activities are often a common culprit of neck pain, trauma, and progressive spinal conditions can also be the true cause of your neck pain.

-Here at Orthopedic & Laser Spine Surgery, we offer an easy and quick, confidential tool to obtain a preliminary diagnosis online based on any previous tests, your medical history and your symptoms.
+Here at Orthopedic & Laser Spine Surgery, we offer an easy and quick, confidential tool to obtain a preliminary diagnosis online based on any previous tests, your medical history, and your symptoms.
 Simply describe your neck pain and symptoms to get started.

 Still, the only sure-fire way to determine the ultimate cause of neck pain is to obtain a complete medical evaluation.
 Schedule an appointment to talk to a specialist and get a complete back pain evaluation with one of our doctors at Orthopedic & Laser Spine Surgery.
 Our doctor can pinpoint the precise causes of your neck pain and work with you to relieve your discomfort.